aiji42/zod-i18n/packages/core/README.md

 ```

 ## Translation Files
-`zod-i18n-map` contains translation files for several languages.
-See [here](https://github.com/aiji42/zod-i18n/tree/main/packages/core/languages) if your language is included.
+`zod-i18n-map` contains translation files for several locales.
+See [here](https://github.com/aiji42/zod-i18n/tree/main/packages/core/locales) if your language is included.

 It is also possible to create and edit translation files.
-You can use [this English translation file](https://github.com/aiji42/zod-i18n/blob/main/packages/core/languages/en.json) as a basis for rewriting it in your language.
+You can use [this English translation file](https://github.com/aiji42/zod-i18n/blob/main/packages/core/locales/en/zod.json) as a basis for rewriting it in your language.

 If you have created a translation file for a language not yet in the repository, please send us a pull request.